Not a Tech Pro Research member? Sign up for a Free Trial and get access to this content and more for one week.

 - What positive experiences has your company had with service providers?

 When asked why their company chose to go the as-a-service route instead of using systems created in-house, half of respondents cited automatic maintenance offered by vendors as a reason.
 Slightly less than half said that lower cost in terms of deployment and maintenance, and faster time to deployment, were advantages of the as-a-service model.
 Many respondents also said their company worked with vendors because they didn’t have the in-house expertise to deploy services they use, or that the company needed to free up the IT department for other tasks.

-On average, respondents said their companies use an average of two to three business functions and two to three IT functions as a service.
+On average, respondents said their companies use two to three business functions and two to three IT functions as a service.
 The most popular IT functions were data center/computing services and backup/disaster recovery services.
 The most popular business functions were email services and productivity apps like word processing and spreadsheets.